GAlowaimer/Data-Analysis/README.md

 # Data-Analysis with Udacity

 Project 2 Investigate a Dataset (TMDb movie data)
-TMDb movie  dataset, perform an investigation, and analyizing the findings.
+TMDb movie  dataset, perform an investigation, and analyzing the findings.